platerflow/PlaterFlow/README.md

 The goal is to provide a quick way of getting a bunch of STL's printable with your common settings.
 No hassle doing this all manually.

-Only tested on OSX so far.
+Tested on Windows and OSX for the moment.

 ## Usage